AWK: The print command

-Although these fields ($X) may bear resemblance to variables (the $ symbol indicates variables in Perl), they actually refer to the fields of the current record.
+Although these fields ($X) may bear resemblance to variables (the $ symbol indicates variables in the usual Unix shells and in Perl), they actually refer to the fields of the current record.
 A special case, $0, refers to the entire record.
 In fact, the commands "print" and "print $0" are identical in functionality.

 The print command can also display the results of calculations and/or function calls: